Advancing Education, Building Community

 During his presentation, Stewart emphasized that corporate-sponsored educational reimbursement programs cultivate more than independent company workforces; they foster healthy economic development throughout a community.

 “My reason for supporting non-work-related degree paths is that our community is in desperate need of all sorts of professionals…these employees are still taking classes in the areas of math, English, technology, business, logistics and science, all of which are skills that will help any organization to succeed and grow.”

 Stewart also cited Tucson’s projected 2017 job growth as an indicator for the immediate need of skilled employees capable of advancing any organization; especially leading technology and manufacturing companies.

 According to a recent Tucson News Now report, Raytheon Missile Systems, a leading Tucson-based manufacturer, is adding 2,000 jobs beginning in 2017.
-Similarly, heavy equipment manufacturer, Caterpillar Inc., and rocket manufacturing company, Vector Industries Inc., are both bringing jobs to Tucson.
+Similarly, heavy equipment manufacturer, Caterpillar Inc., is bringing jobs to Tucson.
 In addition, the article cites Comcast, Ascensus, and a half dozen other companies that are projected to increase job creation and economic development in Tucson.

 “When I first became a CEO 17 years ago, I saw little need to team with outside educational institutions.”
 Stewart said, recalling his own company’s struggles and the motivation to implement a company education program.
 “However, as my company has continued to grow…I’ve come to realize that my organization has an exponentially increasing need for a talented workforce.”